Author: Joni Scott

 Some passengers and the public had been nervous about a ship so big.
 But the media of the time and the White Star Line who built her, promoted her as unsinkable.
 However, anyone with a scientific or engineering background could see there was a limit to the size of ships.
 Bigger and bigger was not always the answer to supremacy of the seas.
 The Cunard and White Star Lines were competing for the Atlantic passenger market.
 There were no airlines in those days.
 The only way to get from Europe to America was by ship.
 The Titanic had everything a ship could have.
 Except a pair of binoculars and enough lifeboats.
 But nobody was focusing on these.
 Instead, they marvelled at the Grand Staircase, the restaurants, the gymnasium, the Turkish Baths and the swimming pool.
 And the food.

-The last evening onboard
+The last evening onboard the Titanic

 Dinner the last evening was as sumptuous as ever.
 First Class enjoyed oysters, filet mignon, Waldorf Pudding and ice cream which was a treat back then.
 There were no doubt other courses of soup and fish, but survivors remembered these first items.
-The binoculars were onboard for the lookout, but they were locked in a cupboard because the officer with the key had been transferred at the last minute to another ship.
+The binoculars were onboard for the lookout, but in a locked cupboard.
+The officer with the key transferred at the last minute to another ship.
 Fortunate man.
 Without these Frederick Fleet had to peer into the inky blackness of the night.
-When he suddenly saw a huge grey shape looming ahead, his response was delayed enough to result in the entire starboard of the ship scraped the iceberg.
-The ship was going too fast in an ice field.
-Warnings by telegram from other ships had been ignored.
-Much of an iceberg is submerged and this is what did the damage to the Titanic.
-A 300-foot gash opened on the side of the mighty liner.
-The sea gushed in and quickly flooded the first five compartments.
+When he suddenly saw a huge grey shape looming ahead, his response was too slow.
+He was in shock.
+This last-minute turn to port, resulted in the entire starboard of the ship scraping along the iceberg.

 Titanic is doomed

 Watertight compartments did not go all the way to the top so as each compartment filled it flowed over into the next.
-The ship was doomed and listing towards the bow and starboard side.
-Already boilermen and mail workers had drowned.
+The doomed ship listed towards the bow and starboard side.
+Boilermen and mail workers drowned as the sea rushed in.
 It was 11.40pm, 14 April 1912.
 The realisation was slow to sink in both for the crew and passengers.
 Denial is the first stage of shock.
-At 12.05am Captain Smith reluctantly ordered the lifeboats to be uncovered.
-He knew the boats were only enough for half of the people on board.
-The passengers did not know.
-Only after the ship’s motors stopped and the boat developed a lean did they start to worry.

-The band played on
+The band played on as Titanic sank

 The band kept playing despite the lack of passengers on deck.
 Many were already in bed or below deck.
 It was a very cold moonless night.
 The musicians always wore their blue tuxedo suits with green lapels and White Star badges.
-At 12.45 am as lifeboats were hauled over the side, the quintet and trio played together, all though one pianist sat out as there was only one piano in the lounge area.
+At 12.45 am as lifeboats were hauled over the side, the quintet and trio played together.
+One pianist sat out as there was only one piano in the lounge area.
 Later they moved outside as that is where passengers were gathering and later panicking.
 The pianists could not play as the piano was inside.
 As the night was very cold, the remaining musicians donned their overcoats to play.

 As the ship listed the cellists and bass player could not sit to use their instruments.
 It was the three violinists who continued.
 Distress signals had reached a few ships.
 Carpathia was on the way but would take four hours at top speed.
 Lifeboats left half empty.
 Women of the Titanic were either fearful of the long drop to the sea or did not want to leave their husbands and sons.
 Only at 12.30 did anyone consider third class passengers.
 There were no assigned lifeboats for them. neither could they easily access the first- and second-class boat decks where the boats were being loaded.